Reviews You Can Rely On

 Ease of Adjustment

-The OneTigris X Destroyer was one of the easiest harnesses to adjust, thanks to its extra large webbing and ladder lock style buckles.
+The OneTigris X Destroyer was one of the easiest harnesses to adjust, thanks to its extra-large webbing and ladder lock style buckles.
 The harness is a 'cinch' to tighten for the correct fit, even for clumsy hands or, possibly, somebody dealing with the challenges of arthritic hands.
 Velcro also helps to get the harness in place, while buckles firmly secure everything.
-The Copatchy No Pull Adjustable is also really easy to adjust simply due to the limited number of adjustments.
-The harness' simple design and lack of a chest plate or strap leave very little to mess around with.
+The Copatchy No Pull Adjustable is also really easy to adjust, simply due to the limited number of adjustments.
+The harness's simple design and lack of a chest plate or strap leave very little to mess around with.

 dog harness - two inch buckles makes donning the onetigris harness a snap.

-dog harness - the petsafe 3-in-1 harness looks nice but is among the most...
+dog harness - the low-profile petsafe 3-in-1 harness looks nice, but it can be...

-The PetSafe 3-in-1 harness looks nice but is among the most challenging to adjust and put on the dog each day.
-It has a habit of getting tangled up, and both the front and back look identical, making it easy to attempt it in reverse.
+The low-profile PetSafe 3-in-1 harness looks nice, but it can be challenging to adjust and put on.
+It has a habit of getting tangled up, and both the front and back look identical, making it easy to accidentally put on backwards.
+Credit: Elizabeth Riley

 Other models, like the PetSafe 3-in-1 and Rabbitgoo No Pull harnesses, although still relatively easy to adjust, sometimes presented problems simply based on design.
-While these are not bad harnesses, difficult-to-handle buckles and flimsy webbing that tended to twist make them a little more troublesome.
+While these are not bad harnesses, the more difficult-to-operate buckles and flimsy webbing that tend to twist make them a little more troublesome.

 dog harness - the rabbitgoo no pull harness is a great option for active dogs and...